 The church was renovated in the early 2000’s, the highlight being the installation of the Good Shepherd stained glass window in 2002.
 The window was a gift of the Robert Sampson family from their home church in Kansas.

 In 2005 the Salisbury Labyrinth, a Cretan design, was built and dedicated.
 This walking labyrinth is a metaphor for the spiritual journey.
 Please feel free to take time to walk and talk with God, Christ and the Holy Spirit.
 Our labyrinth is open all hours and to all members in our community.

 It is with great joy that we celebrated our 150th Anniversary on February 15, 2016.

-2017 brings a great adventure with 2 joint projects with Thomas M. Thomas Church of Chester, a building project and a Fine Arts Project.
+2017 brought a great adventure with 2 joint projects with Thomas M. Thomas Church of Chester, a building project and a Fine Arts Project.
 We will also welcome 2 Seminarians, Hannah Sikes and BJ Chain, from Princeton Theological Seminary, who interned with APC for a year.

 2018 will bring the added events of Youth Sunday (the 1st Sunday of the month) and Young Adult Sunday (the 2nd Sunday of the month), a revised Children’s and Bible study time along with many other activities to enrich the lives of our members and friends.
 Hope to see you there.

 We look forward, with great anticipation, to see where God will lead us as we seek to do His work in our community.